BlinkID/blinkid-android/README.md

 ##### `reconfigureRecognizers(RecognizerSettings[], GenericRecognizerSettings)`
 With this method you can reconfigure the recognition process while recognizer is active.
 Unlike `setRecognitionSettings` and `setGenericRecognizerSettings`, this method can be called while recognizer is active (i.e. after `resume` was called), but paused (either `pauseScanning` was called or `onScanningDone` callback is being handled).
 For more information about recognition settings see [Recognition settings and results](#recognitionSettingsAndResults).

+##### `reconfigureRecognizers(RecognizerSettings[])`
+With this method you can reconfigure the recognition process while recognizer is active.
+Unlike `setRecognitionSettings`, this method can be called while recognizer is active (i.e. after `resume` was called), but paused (either `pauseScanning` was called or `onScanningDone` callback is being handled).
+For more information about recognition settings see [Recognition settings and results](#recognitionSettingsAndResults).

 ##### `setOrientationAllowedListener(OrientationAllowedListener)`
 With this method you can set a [OrientationAllowedListener](javadoc/com/microblink/view/OrientationAllowedListener.html) which will be asked if current orientation is allowed.
 If orientation is allowed, it will be used to rotate rotatable views to it and it will be passed to native library so that recognizers can be aware of the new orientation.